yuce/random/README.md

 # Random

-This module contains pseudo-random number generators for various distributionsp orted from Python 3 `random` module.
+This module contains pseudo-random number generators for various distributions ported from Python 3 `random` module.
 The documentation below is adapted from that module as well.

 For integers, there is uniform selection from a range.
 For sequences, there is uniform selection of a random element, a function to generate a random permutation of a list in-place, and a function for random sampling without replacement.